 ERISA 408(b)(2) Notice

-Your Plan maintains or may maintain a securities brokerage account or accounts with FRSC, which is a broker-dealer registered with the U.S. Securities and Exchange Commission.
+Your Plan maintains or may maintain a securities brokerage account or accounts with JPMS, which is a broker-dealer registered with the U.S. Securities and Exchange Commission.
 Headquarters are located at 111 Pine Street, San Francisco, California 94111.
-If you have questions regarding the services and/or compensation related to your Plan after reviewing this supplement, please send an inquiry to the attention of “FRSC Compliance” at address listed above or contact your Wealth Manager.
+If you have questions regarding the services and/or compensation related to your Plan after reviewing this supplement, please send an inquiry to the attention of “JPMS Compliance” at address listed above or contact your Wealth Manager.

 • Brokerage trading services, including stocks, bonds, mutual funds, and exchange-traded funds